ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 # (3) Enrich the DFD with service tags

-Building our blueprint requires to match the DFD and service graphs
+Building our blueprint requires to match the DFD and service graphs.

-To do so, *the two must share the same characterization*
+To do so, *the two must share the same characterization*:

-- Each process and repository in the DFD is enriched with the tags from the previously identified taxonomy
+- Each process and repository in the DFD is enriched with the tags from the previously identified taxonomy:
-    - To characterize them, clients answer an additional set of questions driven by the tag taxonomy
+    - To characterize them, clients answer an additional set of questions driven by the tag taxonomy.

 ::: {.fragment}